iAbhishek91/google-cloud/Services/STORAGE-01-cloud-storage.md

   - Since versioning keep multiple copies of objects they are charged.
   - Version of the file are independent of the original file. *ie, the old version exists without any link to original file*
   - How version info are saved for the object? using special fields **generations** *version number* and **metagenerations** *number of time the versioning is triggered*.
 Check the value using `gsutil stat gs://bucket-name/file1`
-  - versioning work best in complement with lifecycle feature.
+  - versioning work best in conjunction with lifecycle feature.
   - **Pre-Condition** are criteria set which allow certain operation on the object if generation or meta-generation value works.
     - Pre-condition comes with performance(double latency in introduced) and billing cost based on mutating the data. $0.004 per 10000 operation
   - adding metadata to a object increases the version. `gsutil setmeta -h "METADATA_KEY:METADATA_VALUE" gs://bucket-name/file1`

 - Bucket have object **lifecycle management** configuration (set of rules), which are applied to all the object on that bucket.
-This feature helps storing junk versions.
+This feature helps managing older versions.
   - rules can be defined: delete everything which are older than 365 days, OR delete obj created before Jan 5 2020 OR keep 3 month old data OR downgrade storage class on object older than a year.
   - Changes on lifecycle management can take 24 hours to take effect.
   - Inspection(validation of lifecycle rules) occurs in asynchronous batches.
 Hence rules will not applied immediately.